nodejs/node/doc/api/vm.markdown

 The options for running a script are:

+- `filename`: allows you to control the filename that shows up in any stack traces produced.
+- `lineOffset`: allows you to add an offset to the line number that is displayed in stack traces
+- `columnOffset`: allows you to add an offset to the column number that is displayed in stack traces
-- `displayErrors`: whether or not to print any runtime errors to stderr, with the line of code that caused them highlighted, before throwing an exception.
+- `displayErrors`: whether or not to print any errors to stderr, with the line of code that caused them highlighted, before throwing an exception.
   Applies only to runtime errors executing the code; it is impossible to create a `Script` instance with syntax errors, as the constructor will throw.
 - `timeout`: a number of milliseconds to execute the script before terminating